Girona Day Trip from Barcelona by Train

 A day trip to Girona is worth visiting if you enjoy walking over pedestrian bridges and you like colourful houses next to the waterfront.

 There are a lot of pedestrian bridges you can walk over in Girona.
-The most famous bridge is Pont de les Peixateries Velles which was designed by Gustav Eiffel.
+The most famous bridge is Pont de les Peixateries Velles which was designed by Gustave Eiffel.
 Name sound familiar?
-It should, that’s the architect behind the Eiffel Tour.
+It should, that’s the architect behind the famous Eiffel Tower.

 When I visited in mid-October the water level was very low but you could still see the reflection of the colourful houses which made it a stunning view.